Marcus Holmgren Pedersen: Feyenoord

-On 22 June 2021, Molde confirmed that they had sold Pedersen to Feyenoord, with the Dutch club confirming the arrival of the defender on a five-year contract the same day.
+On 22 June 2021, Molde confirmed that they had sold Holmgren Pedersen to Feyenoord, with the Dutch club confirming the arrival of the defender on a five-year contract the same day.
 He scored his first goal for the club on 18 February 2023, scoring the second goal in the 90th minute in a 2–1 win over AZ Alkmaar.

 Sassuolo (loan)

 On 22 August 2023, Pedersen joined Italian club Sassuolo on loan for the remainder of the season, with an option to buy.

 Torino (loan)

 On 22 August 2024, Pedersen returned to Italy and signed with Torino on loan, with an option to buy and a conditional obligation to buy.
+He scored his first goal for the club in a 2–1 victory over his former club Sassuolo on 8 May 2026.

+Olympiacos

+On 27 August 2026, Pedersen signed a 4-year deal with Greek Super League club Olympiacos for a reported transfer fee of €6m with additional €2m in add-ons.

 International career

-Marcus Holmgren Pedersen played nine games and scored one goal for Norway under-19.
+Pedersen played nine games and scored one goal for Norway under-19.
 On 27 February 2019, he scored in his debut game against Denmark which Norway lost 2–1.
 Pedersen was a member of Norway's squad in the 2019 European Under-19 Championship and appeared in all three matches in the group stage.

 He made his debut for the Norway national football team on 1 September 2021 in a World Cup qualifier against the Netherlands, a 1–1 home draw.
 He started the game and was substituted after an hour of play.

+On 21 May 2026, Pedersen was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.
+On 22 June, he scored his first international goal in a 3–2 victory over Senegal in the World Cup second group-stage match.